Congestion bounds via Laplacian eigenvalues and their application to tensor networks with arbitrary geometry: Introduction

-In its mathematical form, a tensor network $(G, T)$ can be represented by a weighted graph $G=(V,E)$ with tensors $T=\{T_v: v\in V\}$ on its vertices, where an edge of weight $\log_2\chi$ between nodes $u$ and $v$ represents a common index between $T_u$ and $T_v$ of dimension $\chi$.
-Given two nodes of a tensor network $u$ and $v$, the contraction operation equivalents to summing over all the common edges between $u$ and $v$.
+In its mathematical form, a tensor network $(G, T)$ can be represented by a weighted graph $G$ with vertex set $V(G)$ and edge set $E(G)$, and tensors $T=\{T_v: v\in V(G)\}$ on its vertices, where an edge of weight $\log_2\chi$ between nodes $u$ and $v$ represents a common index between $T_u$ and $T_v$ of dimension $\chi$.
+Given two nodes of a tensor network $u$ and $v$, the contraction is equivalent to summing over all the common edges between $u$ and $v$.
 The order in which nodes of the tensor network are contracted can give rise to huge variations in the memory and time complexity.
 Therefore, finding a contraction order that minimizes this complexity is an important avenue of research from both practical and computational theory perspectives.

 As is the case for several important problems in computational science, the question of finding a good contraction procedure is known to be \#P-hard~\cite{TNContractionSharpP-damm-holzer-mckenzie-2002}, that is, it is at least hard as counting the number of solutions to any NP-hard decision problem.
 Regardless, procedures such as dynamic programming on small graphs~\cite{optEinsum-pfeifer-haegeman-verstraete-2014}, tree decomposition based procedures~\cite{SimulatingQuantumComp-markov-shi-2008,HeuristicsTreewidthTrimming-Schutski-Khakulin-2020}, greedy or other graph partitioning procedures~\cite{HyperOptimizedTNContraction-gray-kourtis-2021}, decision diagrams~\cite{TNDecisionDiagram-Burgholzer-Ploier-Wille-2023,TNDecisionDiagram-Hong-Zhou-Li-Feng-Ying-2022}, planar graph separators~\cite{FastCounting-Kourtis-Chamon-Mucciolo-Ruckenstein-2019}, genetic algorithms~\cite{GeneticAlgorithmTNC-Frank-Adam-2020} and so on are used in practice.
 Sub-exponential upper bounds have been shown in the theoretical studies of \cite{FastCounting-Kourtis-Chamon-Mucciolo-Ruckenstein-2019} and \cite{sphereSeparatorTNC-Wahl-Sergii-2023}.
 See also \cite{ParametrizationTNContracition-d-gorman-2019} for an analysis of parameterizing the cost of tensor network contraction.